Hamiltonian path problem: Algorithms

+Brute force

-There are n! different sequences of vertices that might be Hamiltonian paths in a given n-vertex graph (and are, in a complete graph), so a brute force search algorithm that tests all possible sequences would be very slow.
+To decide if a graph has a Hamiltonian path, one would have to check each possible path in the input graph G. There are n! different sequences of vertices that might be Hamiltonian paths in a given n-vertex graph (and are, in a complete graph), so a brute force search algorithm that tests all possible sequences would be very slow.

+Partial paths

 An early exact algorithm for finding a Hamiltonian cycle on a directed graph was the enumerative algorithm of Martello.
 A search procedure by Frank Rubin divides the edges of the graph into three classes: those that must be in the path, those that cannot be in the path, and undecided.
 As the search proceeds, a set of decision rules classifies the undecided edges, and determines whether to halt or continue the search.
-The algorithm divides the graph into components that can be solved separately.
+Edges that cannot be in the path can be eliminated, so the search gets continually smaller.
+The algorithm also divides the graph into components that can be solved separately, greatly reducing the search size.
+In practice, this algorithm is still the fastest.

+Dynamic programming

 Also, a dynamic programming algorithm of Bellman, Held, and Karp can be used to solve the problem in time O(n2 2n).
 In this method, one determines, for each set S of vertices and each vertex v in S, whether there is a path that covers exactly the vertices in S and ends at v.
 For each choice of S and v, a path exists for (S,v) if and only if v has a neighbor w such that a path exists for (S − v,w), which can be looked up from already-computed information in the dynamic program.

+Monte Carlo

 Andreas Björklund provided an alternative approach using the inclusion–exclusion principle to reduce the problem of counting the number of Hamiltonian cycles to a simpler counting problem, of counting cycle covers, which can be solved by computing certain matrix determinants.
-Using this method, he showed how to solve the Hamiltonian cycle problem in arbitrary n-vertex graphs by a Monte Carlo algorithm in time O(1.657n); for bipartite graphs this algorithm can be further improved to time o(1.415n).
+Using this method, he showed how to solve the Hamiltonian cycle problem in arbitrary n-vertex graphs by a Monte Carlo algorithm in time O(1.657n); for bipartite graphs this algorithm can be further improved to time O(1.415n).

+Backtracking

 For graphs of maximum degree three, a careful backtracking search can find a Hamiltonian cycle (if one exists) in time O(1.251n).

+Boolean satisfiability

-Hamiltonian paths and cycles can be found using a SAT solver.
+Hamiltonian paths can be found using a SAT solver.
+The Hamiltonian path is NP-Complete meaning it can be mapping reduced to the 3-SAT problem.
+As a result, finding a solution to the Hamiltonian Path problem is equivalent to finding a solution for 3-SAT.